 No personal identifiable information will be published.

-ESR - one of New Zealand’s Crown Research Institutes - is leading the WellKiwis study with New Zealand ethics approval (NTX11.11.102.AM42).
+ESR is leading the WellKiwis study with New Zealand ethics approval (NTX11.11.102.AM42&52).
 WellKiwis is a member of SHIVERS (Southern Hemisphere Influenza and Vaccine Effectiveness Research and Surveillance) project family.
 SHIVERS is a long series of research on influenza virus and vaccine and the Wellkiwis study is the third in its series (SHIVERS-III).

-WellKiwis is a multi-agency collaboration including Lead Maternity Carer (LMC), the Universities of Otago and Auckland, the Capital Coast and Hutt Valley District Health Boards.
-It is a part of a large international collaboration on the infant immunity against flu funded by United States National Institutes of Health through the St. Jude Children’s Research Hospital (SJCRH) in Memphis USA.
+WellKiwis is a multi-agency collaboration including Lead Maternity Carer (LMC), the Universities of Otago and Auckland, Regional Public Health, the Capital Coast and Hutt Valley District Health Boards, and Malaghan Institute of Medical Research.
+It is a part of a large international collaboration - DIVINCI led by St. Jude Children’s Research Hospital that is enrolling about 3,000 children from three different sites around the world - Los Angeles, Managua, Nicaragua and Wellington.
+WellKiwis is funded by the United States National Institutes of Health (US NIH).